 Filing for bankruptcy is a worst-case scenario for many.
-You may worry that at the end of the process you’ll end up homeless or worse than before you filed.
-The good news is that this is far from true in most cases.
+You may worry that at the end of the process, you’ll end up homeless or worse than before you filed.
+The good news is that this is far from real in most cases.

 Bankruptcy is a financial tool that should be used to build a better life.
 It should never put you into a hopeless scenario.
 In the last decade alone, there have been over 10 million bankruptcies filed in the USA.
 The most significant cause of these bankruptcies was medical debt.

 No matter what the cause of your bankruptcy is, if you’re choosing to use this tool, the following information may be helpful.
 Again, it’s essential to keep in mind that these bankruptcy programs were created to help you rebuild.
 You will have options.

 Bankruptcy Protections Can Vary By State

 While the following descriptions about bankruptcy are accurate, some states define them in a way that is very different from how the average person might.
 In Nebraska, for example, you could lose all but $12,500 in home equity.
 Yes, you still keep some, but it’s not the same as being able to keep your home with no penalty.
 In some states, there is a property limit rather than en equity limit.

 In cases like these, it pays to have a bankruptcy attorney on your side.
 Not only are they familiar with local and state laws and practices, but they can negotiate with creditors on your behalf.
 This can help you financially as well as reduce the stress and mental strain of bankruptcy.

 While there are more than four types of bankruptcy, two are, by far, the most popular when it comes to resolving the personal debt.
 The other “chapters” are for specific groups like family farmers or local entities.
 Below is information on what would happen to your home and assets if you chose one of the two more popular routes.